 Shotcut is another nice software that is free of cost and yet offers features that are only avialable in paid ones.

 The only downside of this video editor (as it the case with other awesome free video editors) is it’s UI, which is pretty basic.

 The software comes with a bit of learning curve, but if you are looking for a software that can do more than just adding a few clips and putting music in the background to make a video, then Shotcut could be your choice.

 The Tutorial page talks about how to use its different features, such as stabilizing a video clip, putting transitions, adding filters to the clips etc.

 Using a web-based video editor would mean it would only work on files that can be uploaded to the cloud.
 Which might not be easy for every type of project.

-It is pointless to talk about such option if you are planning to create videos out of out 2GB raw footage.
+It is pointless to talk about such an option if you are planning to create videos out of a 2GB raw footage.

 But if you are looking to create videos for your Social Media channels, that viral kind of videos where there are only a few images and short clops and there is a lot of text moving on the screen.